dennisvang/beanstalk-single-instance-https/readme.md

 2. Clone this repo
 3. Deploy to your Elastic Beanstalk environment
 4. Visit your site to see the result

+### Notes

+- If you are using a load balanced environment, it is much simpler to [terminate https at the application load balancer][6], with the help of AWS Certificate Manager.
+- This example uses Python, but the configuration should work for other platforms as well.
+- Also see order of configuration steps in [instance deployment workflow][8].
+- To debug certificate issues, you can use e.g. [Let's Debug][9].

 [1]: https://certbot.eff.org/
 [2]: https://letsencrypt.org/